We are committed to supporting all our customers and end users

 Compatibility with browsers and assistive technology

-Glean products and services are designed to be compatible with assistive technologies.
+Glean products and services are designed to be accessible and compatible with assistive technologies.

 Limitations and alternatives